rh-aiservices-bu/model-car-importer/README.md

 - Storing the model in a Persistent Volume.
 - Building a ModelCar OCI image.
 - Pushing the image to an OCI registry (e.g., Quay.io).
+- Registering the model in the OpenShift model registry.

 ## 🚀 Prerequisites